 Hilariously subversive.
 Me (yes, that’s what he’s called, son of F.U.
 Me) tries to save his town from disappearing off the map.
 If that means making schools segregated again, then that’s what he will do.

-Rosie is My Relative by Gerald Durrell
+Rosy is My Relative by Gerald Durrell

 Another of my favourites.
 A man living in London inherits an elephant with a tendency to drink and takes her across the country to find her a home.
 It starts slowly but is hilarious (especially when Rosie gets drunk in a stately home and goes skittering across the ballroom floor).